HughCareyGitHub/FinalProject/README.md

 As a blog user:

-* I want to be able to read the other blog posts
+* I want to be able to read blog posts
+* I want to be able to share chosen posts with friends
-* I want to be able to add comments to other posts
+* I want to be able to add comments to the posts

   As a site administrator: